jaskim9824/Program-Visualizer/ParsingV1/README.txt

 Purpose: To parse an excel (.xls) file and to store the data in a
          python dictionary.
-This dictionary will have keys as as the Name of that course (eg: MATH 100).
-The values will be a Course object definied in parsing.py, which contains attributes stroing all data from the excel sheet.
+This dictionary will have keys as the Name of that course (eg: MATH 100).
+The values will be a Course object defined in parsing.py, which contains attributes stroing all data from the excel sheet.

 Running Instructions: